-- General The Arbor Ridge P.U.D.
-Homeowners Association and Reserve Funding by WSSC a Division of Western States Subdivision Consulting have no professional or personal involvements with each other, other than the scope of work identified in the reserve study contract.
+- Disclosures - General The Arbor Ridge P.U.D.
+Homeowners Association-Master and Reserve Studies by Reserve Funding have no professional or personal involvements with each other, other than the scope of work identified in the reserve study contract.
 This relationship cannot be perceived as a conflict of interest. - Physical Analysis If an on-site reserve study was performed observations were limited to visual observations only.
 Destructive testing (invasive testing) was not performed.
 Any items that were not clearly visible at the time of the site observation were not viewed, and therefore were not included in the drafting of this reserve study. - Measurements Measuring and inventory (+/- 10%) were identified via a combination of onsite physical measurements, previous reserve study and/or drawing take-offs.
-Drawing sets (if used) were provided by the property manager or Declarant for our use relating only to the reserve study scope of work. - Reliance on Client Data Data received from property management, association representatives and/or Declarant is deemed reliable by Reserve Funding.
-Such data may include financial information, physical deficiencies or physical conditions, quantity of physical assets, or historical issues. - Scope The Reserve Study is a reflection of information provided to the Consultant and assembled for the Association's use, not for the purpose of performing an audit, quality/forensic analysis, or background checks of historical records. - Reserve Balance The actual or projected (estimated) total presented in this reserve study is based upon information provided or collected and was not audited.
+Drawing sets (if used) were provided by the property manager or Declarant for our use relating only to the reserve study scope of work.